In-plane transverse polarization in heavy-ion collisions: Model description

 Then the expectation value of an observable as a function of three-momentum (or $p_{T}$, $\phi_{p}$ and $Y$) can be calculated as

 where $\hat{O}(x,p)$ is the observable in phase space and $d^{4}x=\tau rd\tau d\eta drd\phi_{s}$.
-The observable's spectra in some variables of $p_{T}$, $\phi_{p}$ and $Y$ can be obtained by integration over the rest \CG{of the }variables in both numerator and denominator in Eq. (\ref{eq:weight-ob}).
+The observable's spectra in some variables of $p_{T}$, $\phi_{p}$ and $Y$ can be obtained by integration over the rest of the variables in both numerator and denominator in Eq. (\ref{eq:weight-ob}).
+Note that the observables we consider in this paper are all up to $O(\epsilon)$, so the $O(\epsilon)$ contribution in the denominators in Eq. (\ref{eq:weight-ob}) can be neglected since the numerators are already up to $O(\epsilon)$.